ad-si/Rust-Flashcards/cards.md

 ---

-How do we define a function named `largest`, that is generic over some type `T` and has one parameter `list`, which is a slice of values of type `T`?
+How do we define a function named `largest`, that is generic over some type `T` and has one parameter `list`, which is a slice of values of type `T`, and returns a reference to `T`?

 . . .